 \subsection{Basic Algorithm Using Parallel Projection}

 Our basic two-dimensional sublinear algorithm excludes certain worst case scenarios.
 In most cases, we can recover frequencies in the 2-D plane by projecting them onto each horizontal axis or vertical axis.
 Figure \ref{2Dbasic} is a simple illustration.
-Here we have three frequency vectors where $\mathbf w_1$ and $\mathbf w_3$ are colliding with each other when they are projected onto the horizontal axis and $\mathbf w_1$ and $\mathbf w_2$ are when they are projected onto the vertical axis.
+Here we have three frequency vectors where $\mathbf w_1$ and $\mathbf w_3$ are colliding with each other when they are projected onto the horizontal axis, and $\mathbf w_1$ and $\mathbf w_2$ are when they are projected onto the vertical axis.
 The first step is to project the frequency vectors onto the horizontal axis and recover $\mathbf w_2$ and its corresponding coefficient $a_2$ only, since it is not colliding.
+By using two additional samples sets at the locations shifted along both axes of physical domain, each component of $\mathbf w_2$ can be recovered.
 After subtracting $\mathbf w_2$ from the data, we project the remaining frequency vectors onto the vertical axis and then find both $\mathbf w_1$ and $\mathbf w_3$.

 Now let us consider the generalized two-dimensional basic algorithm.
 Assume that we have a two-dimensional function $f$ with sparsity $k$ :

 For now, let us focus on one frequency vector with index $j'$ which is not collided with any other pairs when they are projected onto the horizontal axis.
 To clarify put ${{\mathbf t}}=(t_1, 0)$ with ${{\mathbf w}_j}=(w_{j1}, w_{j2})$ into (\ref{(10)}),